Azure/azure-powershell/src/HdInsightOnAks/HdInsightOnAks.Autorest/docs/New-AzHdInsightOnAksFlinkJobObject.md

 Additional properties used to configure Flink jobs.
 It allows users to set properties such as parallelism and jobSavePointDirectory.
 It accepts additional key-value pairs as properties, where the keys are strings and the values are strings as well.
-To construct, see NOTES section for FLINKCONFIGURATION properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.HdInsightOnAks.Models.IFlinkJobPropertiesFlinkConfiguration